 Student wellbeing is incorporated throughout the fibre of the everyday workings of the school as a community.
 It is both implicit in the way we operate and interact as well as explicit in our structures, scheduled programs and expectations.

 Whole school programs and structures focus on interpersonal skills, resilience and leadership in a continuum from Kindergarten to Year 12.
 Age appropriate programs and specialists focus on the developmental needs of students at each stage of their school life.
+CCGS's Wellbeing Framework embraces the whole community - students, parents and staff.
+Our vision is to ensure CCGS is a learning community that promotes student wellbeing, safety and positive relationships so our students can thrive.

 Student wellbeing, morale, commitment and satisfaction is enhanced by the connections they make through the House system.

-A Tutor oversees each group and students and tutor stay together throughout their CCGS years.
+A tutor oversees each group and students and tutor stay together throughout their CCGS years.
 After House Family meetings the whole school assembles to celebrate our school spirit.

-Students connect through House and interschool sport, debating, performing arts, community service and school Outdoor Education camps where they learn participation, enthusiasm, teamwork and leadership.
+Students connect through House and interschool sport, debating, performing arts, community service and school outdoor education camps where they learn participation, enthusiasm, teamwork and leadership.

 A community of respect